 Hen and Chicks, Houseleek, Live Forever

-Sempervivum ‘Windstille’ is a dance, succulent perennial with compact rosettes up to 2 inches (5 cm) in diameter.
-The rosettes are bright green in winter and light orange in spring.
+Sempervivum 'Windstille' is a clumping succulent that forms compact rosettes of fleshy lees that are bright green in winter and light orange in spring.
 In summer, only the outer leaves have orange leaf tips.
-When in flower, the leaves turn red.
-The flowers are strong pink and star-shaped, rising above the foliage in mid summer.
+When the rosette is in flower, the leaves turn red.
+The rosettes grow up to 2 inches (5 cm) in diameter.
+Flowers are star-shaped, strong pink, and rise above the foliage in mid-summer.

 USDA hardiness zone 5a to 10a: from −20 °F (−28.9 °C) to 35 °F (+1.7 °C).

 Sempervivums are not difficult to grow, provided they are not waterlogged and killed from excess watering.
 They can be easily grown outdoors and in containers, and they earned the name "Houseleeks" from their tendency to root on the roofs of houses.
 After the mother plant flowers, it will naturally die, but the plant has likely produced many offsets that will continue to grow by this time.
 These are excellent for cold windows.
 Sempervivum earned their popular name "Hen and Chicks" from their growth habit.
 The mother plant, or hen, sends off numerous offsets, which will cluster around her base like chicks.
 These offsets can be easily repotted, or the plants can be left to form a clumping mat.

 Repot as needed, preferably during the warm season.
 To repot a succulent, make sure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.